Quantum Chaos 2025 - International Conference

 • Marcos Rigol, Penn State University, USA

-• Joaquin Rodriguez-Nieva , Texas A&M University, USA
+• Joaquin Rodriguez-Nieva , Texas A&M University, United States of America

 • Thomas Stegmann, Universidad Nacional Autónoma de México, Mexico